aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 ### "Sid": "PreventNonVpcOnlySageMakerDomain"

-This statement is included in the [data_perimeter_governance_policy_2.json](data_perimeter_governance_policy_2.json) and prevents users from creating and updating [Amazon SageMaker domains](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html) that have non-EFS traffic going through a VPC managed by SageMaker instead of your VPC.
-By configuring your domains to route traffic through your VPC, you can inspect requests by using VPC endpoint policies (against identity and resource perimeter controls) and enforce the network perimeter.
+This statement is included in the [data_perimeter_governance_policy_2.json](data_perimeter_governance_policy_2.json) and prevents users from creating [Amazon SageMaker domains](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html) that can access the internet through a VPC managed by SageMaker, or updating SageMaker domains to allow access to the internet through a VPC managed by SageMaker.
 For more details, see the definition of the parameter [`AppNetworkAccessType`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_UpdateDomain.html#sagemaker-UpdateDomain-request-AppNetworkAccessType) in the Amazon SageMaker API Reference.